Rohit ton gives India edge on England

 Last updated on .From the section Cricket

-|Fourth LV= Insurance Test, The Kia Oval (day three of five)
+|Fourth LV= Insurance Test, the Kia Oval (day three of five)

 |India 191 (Thakur 57, Woakes 4-55) & 270-3 (Rohit 127, Pujara 61)